Adjustable Gastric Band: What Happens If You Don't Follow Your New Diet

 Nutritional problems linked to food intolerance

 Food intolerance after gastric band surgery may be more widespread than doctors thought.
-Because food intolerance makes it harder to get enough protein and vitamins, severe nutritional problems and complications have been seen among gastric band patients.
+Because food intolerance makes it harder to get enough protein and vitamins, severe nutritional problems and complications have been seen among people who have gastric band.
 These problems include anemia, a lack of protein, and life-threatening malnutrition.

 For this reason, it's important to stick to your new diet and get help dealing with food intolerance.
 Call your doctor as soon as you notice any symptoms of food intolerance.
-These symptoms include reflux or regurgitation, stomach pain and discomfort, and especially repeat vomiting.
-Your doctor might recommend tests such as an upper gastrointestinal X-ray or endoscopy to check on your situation.
+These symptoms include gastroesophageal reflux (GERD or heartburn) or regurgitation, stomach pain and discomfort, and especially repeated vomiting.
+Your doctor might advise tests such as an upper gastrointestinal X-ray or endoscopy to check on your situation.

 You should also seek medical help right away if you have any unusual symptoms, such as severe exhaustion, confusion, a feeling of being cold when others are not, and unexplained bruising.
 These are signs that your body is starved for nutrients.